jonadv/VBA-Benchmark/README.md

-_**dev notes**
+_**notes**

 - This should be the fastest and most accurate possible way to time VBA code, as in, with as little overhead as possible.
 - When the code is running, the only thing this class does is storing the timestamps.
 Any processing is delayed untill after code finished running.
 - The only better method then using the QueryPerformanceCounter would be to read the TSC directly with RDTSC, which requires a custom made .dll - and a bit more complexity.
 - Using a UDT instead of Currency or LongLong as a datatype of the QPC function might be faster then returning a LongLong or Currency, but storing/handling that returnvalue in VBA is far from faster then just a LongLong or Currency value.
-This mmight be because VBA needs to store two seperate values (lowpart and highpart), instead of just a big one.
+Probably because VBA needs to store two seperate values (lowpart and highpart), instead of just a big one.
 As LongLong is only available on 64-bit systems and there seemed to be no differnce in speeds whatsoever (between these two datatypes), Currency is the best option.